 For this Fund, the investee company needs to follow good governance practices in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.
 This can be demonstrated by the monitoring of certain PAI indicators, for example corruption, tax compliance and diversity.
 In addition, by using abrdn's proprietary ESG scores within the investment process abrdn screen out any investments with low governance scores.
 Our governance scores assess a company's corporate governance and management structure (including remuneration of staff policies) and the quality and behaviour of its leadership and management.
-A low score will typically by given where there are concerns in relation to financially materially controversies, poor tax compliance or governance concerns, or poor treatment of employees or minority shareholders.
+A low score will typically by given where there are concerns in relation to financially materially controversies, poor practices include sound management structures, employee relations, remuneration of staff and tax compliance.